Who are we?

 1. Sleep:

 If you’re not getting an ample amount of sleep, you can’t give your prospects and clients everything you’ve got.
 And with consumers becoming more and more informed, you can’t afford to give them less than 110%.
 Much like social connections, sleep is essential to your overall well-being.
-Getting enough sleep (approximately 7-9 hours) will give you more energy, help you focus, and improve your mood—all of which will be helpful with the other steps for achieving a less stressful AEP.
+Getting enough sleep (approximately 7-9 hours) will give you more energy, help you focus, and improve your mood—all of which will be helpful with the other steps for achieving a less stressful Open Enrollment.

 What works for you?

 These tips may seem a bit general, but when it comes to coping with stress, everyone has specific methods that work best for themThe purpose of these tips is to give you some perspective on possible underlying factors you may not consider while your brain is full of work-related issues.
 Staying on top of these 11 action items, can prevent added stress and relieve inevitable stress.
 Use theas goals for which you must create your own personal game plan to be successful.
-If you find your answer for stressing less during AEP, tell us—what works for you?
+If you find your answer for stressing less during Open Enrollment, tell us—what works for you?

 Read More